huu4ontocord/rio/README.md

 ## Conceptnet 5 Licensing Info

-Below is information on the licensing of Conceptnet 5 from the authors of Conceptnet 5:
+Below is information on the licensing of Conceptnet 5 from the authors of Conceptnet 5 generally under a CC BY SA 4.0:
 ```
 This work includes data from ConceptNet 5, which was compiled by the Commonsense Computing Initiative.
 ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC BY SA 4.0) from http://conceptnet.io.